-- Don’t stop taking medications.
 People who are prescribed medications like buprenorphine should continue taking the drugs until a doctor advises it’s safe to stop.
 Stopping these medications can lead to the emergence of post-acute heroin withdrawal symptoms and cravings.
 Withdrawal all to often leads to relapse.

-- Continue counseling and meetings.
 Heroin has lasting effects on the brain reward system long after the drug is out of the body.
 One day of stress can tempt people to use, but support from a therapist or a 12-step meeting can alleviate temptations.

-- Be careful with new prescriptions.
 Some people relapse because they were prescribed opiate-based pain relievers like hydrocodone.
 Recovering heroin addicts that have surgery or break a bone should be upfront with their physician about their addiction.
 There are non-narcotic pain relievers available and physicians can treat pain while minimizing the potential for relapse.

-- Make sober friends and find sober hobbies.
 Boredom is one of the most common complaints from recovering heroin addicts readjusting to life without the drug.
 The best way to combat this boredom is to find friends to join in productive activities.
 One recovering heroin addict found comfort in playing sports, seeing movies and going to the beach with people he met in support meetings.

 Get Help Now

 Heroin addiction treatment is out there now.
 The first step is outlining your specific needs, whether it’s counseling for anxiety or other mental disorders, or treatment for a co-occurring addiction.
 There are also resources and rehabs that can help you work with your budget to help pay for treatment.
-If you’re not sure where to start, call one of our addiction specialists now.
+If you’re not sure where to start, contact one of our addiction specialists now.

 Get help today